Skip to main content

 Female patient sitting on an exam table looking out a window.

-Not sure if you have a pelvic floor disorder?
+Not sure if you are experiencing pelvic organ prolapse?

 Boston Scientific is committed to bringing more hope, more health, and more life to women around the world.
 Learn about Boston Scientific’s commitment to women’s health